Texas-Robotics-Academy/markdown/2025/ex_8_turn_push.md

   - "Left" - When there is an obstactle on the left side.
   - "Right" - When there is an obstacle on the right side.
   - "Both" - When both obstacle sensors have been activated.
+- Make a TurnAndPush object.
+  - Call it turnAndPush.
+  - Put it in the global scope.
+- Call turnAndPush.reactToObstacles() in your loop().

 {{+}}Exercise 8.1, 8_1{{+}}